sethgeyer/rake-warmup/README.md

 ## Defining Tasks

-You define rake tasks in a file called `Rakefile` in the root of your project.
+You define rake tasks in a file called `Rakefile` in the root of your project*.

-When you type `rake` at the command line, the `rake` program will look makes some

-The easiest way to define a rake
+Each rake task consists of a name and a block of code that runs when you execute that rake task.

 Tasks are defined using the `task` method.